 Collegiate membership comes at a low one-time fee and allows students membership for their entire college career and even through the first year of their professional membership.

 What goes together better than college students and libraries?
 It comes as no surprise that the American Library Association (ALA) is serious about its student chapters.
-They even run a student chapter of the year contest (the winner of which this year is at Florida State University) to constantly push improving student chapters.

 To ensure strong leaders, ALA has created an established mentor network that provides students and professionals an environment to share expertise and an opportunity to learn.